Who we are

 We are a collection of individuals who come from varied backgrounds and have diverse life experiences.
 Yet, when we gather in God’s name, our unity is strengthened by our diversity.
-Our parish vision is one of turning, each to the other, in Christ.
+We strive to show Christ’s love in the world, and put our common life together before uniformity of opinion.

 Episcopalians

-Many people who enjoy worshiping at Saint Paul’s have found their way here from other denominations.
-We are in the Diocese of Pennsylvania of the Episcopal Church USA , which in turn is a member of the world-wide Anglican Communion.
+Many people who enjoy worshiping at St. Paul’s have found their way here from other denominations.
+We are in the Diocese of Pennsylvania of the Episcopal Church USA, which in turn is a member of the world-wide Anglican Communion.
 As Anglicans, Episcopalians are guided in their beliefs by “scripture, tradition, and reason”, and are sometimes characterized as a “centrist” Christian denomination.
-More about what it means to be an Episcopalian can be found here.
-At Saint Paul’s we provide regular opportunities for those inquiring about becoming an Episcopalian.
-You do not have to “join” anything to come to Saint Paul’s, though some people do choose, after consideration, to be formally received into the Episcopal Church.
+At St. Paul’s we provide regular opportunities for those inquiring about what it means to be an Episcopalian.
+St. Paul’s is an open and welcoming community.
+Many of our members come from different faith traditions, and have found a spiritual home through the Episcopal traditions.
+Classes are available for Baptism, Confirmation, and Reception into the Episcopal Church — please contact the clergy for further details.

 Families

-Families of every constellation make up the fabric of Saint Paul’s.
-Those who have younger children appreciate the consideration we give to being “family-friendly” – that is, in providing child care and a nursery, a comfort room at the back of the church, and a progression of Godly Play opportunities on Sunday mornings.
-Our 9:00am Sunday service is more informal and very accessible for young children, although some families prefer the more traditional form of the 10:30am service.
-The schedule on Sunday morning is designed to accommodate either choice.
-Breakfast in the Parish Hall is a popular way for families to begin their Sunday morning together, and a lively Parents Exchange meets while the children are in Church School.
+Families of every constellation make up the fabric of St. Paul’s.
+Those who have younger children appreciate the consideration we give to being “family-friendly” – that is, in providing child care and a nursery, and a variety of education and ministry opportunities for children.
+Outside of current COVID-19 restrictions, breakfast in the Parish Hall (at 8:30 AM on Sundays) is a popular way for families to begin their Sunday morning together, and a lively Parents’ Exchange meets while the children are in Church School or Chorister rehearsal.
 Special activities, both on and off campus, are planned throughout the year.

 Children